A sluggish gallbladder can lead to thickened bile and increase the risk of gallstones.

 1. What is the best gallbladder cleanse?

-A natural and effective gallbladder cleanse promotes bile production and flow while stimulating gallbladder contractions.
+A natural and effective gallbladder cleanse promotes healthy bile production and flow while supporting gallbladder contractions.

 2. How long does it take to cleanse your gallbladder?